-- (1) Where both academic misconduct and general misconduct are alleged to have been committed by a student arising from one incident or closely related incidents, the Academic Secretary will decide whether the matter is to be heard as academic or general misconduct.. - (2) A member of staff who reports misconduct, provides evidence of misconduct or refers an allegation of misconduct for investigation, may not be a member of any committee formed to investigate or decide an allegation of misconduct.
+- (1) Where both student academic misconduct and student general misconduct are alleged to have been committed by a student arising from one incident or closely related incidents, the Academic Secretary will decide whether the matter is to be heard as student academic or student general misconduct. - (2) A member of staff who reports student misconduct, provides evidence of student misconduct or refers an allegation of student misconduct for investigation, may not be a member of any committee formed to investigate or decide an allegation of student misconduct.